 - Joining international efforts to respect human rights, uphold justice and support those who are being persecuted and marginalized or suffering the injustices of war and tyranny.

 - Training evangelists to preach the “good news” of Jesus Christ within their native countries.

 - Providing training to strengthen family life in various world cultures.

-- Encouraging Methodist publishing worldwide, including the World Methodist Council Handbook of Information, Council and Conference Book of Proceedings, and encouraging electronic communication among member churches.
+- Encouraging Methodist publishing worldwide, and encouraging electronic communication among member churches.